 Note: To avoid an interruption of service, you can replace breakers while the distribution system is hot.
 The bullet-style breakers can be removed with no wiring disconnections.
-Refer to the rectifier product manual for more information.
+Refer to the Valere DC Distribution Panel manual for more information.

 If you elect to replace a breaker with the power off, wait until a maintenance window to minimize service impact.
-To disconnect power to the breakers, switch the 30A Rectifier A and Rectifier B breakers OFF at the AC load center and switch the 40A battery breakers OFF at the rectifier fuse panel, then perform the procedure.
+To disconnect power to the breakers, switch the 30A Rectifier A and Rectifier B breakers OFF at the AC load center and switch the 40A battery breakers OFF at the DC distribution panel, then perform the procedure.